khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/colors.md

 - **Blue** indicates a current or active state.
 It communicates management, progress, connectivity, or organization.
 - **Green** indicates success.
 It communicates save, create, add, available, done, approved, or resolved.
-- **Orange** indicates attention required.
+- **Orange** indicates attention is required.
 It communicates warning, pending, missing, or impeded progress.
 - **Red** indicates a problem.
 It communicates a critical state, destructive action, error, failure, removal, stop, or decline.
 - **Purple** is not assigned meaning in the same way the other chromatic hues are, like green for success or red for a problem.
 Purple, however, has meaning associated with the GitLab brand.
 It communicates brand affinity and relationship and can be used for things like illustrations or company-related announcements in the product.